The Top 21 World’s Rarest Birds 2025 List (With Names & Pictures)

-The top 21 world’s rarest birds list with names in Australia and in South America.
+The top 21 world’s rarest birds in 2025 list with names in Australia and in South America.

 This article lists the rarest birds according to how rare they are.
 Also, you will see their pictures and videos because you may not have the chance to spot them in their natural habitat or in captivity.
 There are many factors affecting scantiness.
 These include habitat loss and their physiological nature like a bird that lays only one egg every two years.